 At the Lighthouse at Narooma walk in pathology is available between 8.30am and 1.00pm Monday to Friday.
 This service is available to our patients and other patients who have pathology forms provided by other doctors.
-This service works on an non appointment system, you arrive, take a number and will be seen in turn.
+This service works on a non appointment system, you arrive, take a number and will be seen in turn.

 If you have special requirements for pathology and are a patient of the surgery, you may prefer a nurse appointment to take specimens, please speak with our reception staff about this.

-It may be necessary to refrigerate some specimens and most will require accompanying request forms.
+It may be necessary to refrigerate some specimens and will require accompanying request forms.
 You may need to take a sample container home with you and follow instructions regarding appropriate handling until you bring the specimen in.